JamesGacutan/Rock-Paper-Scissors/README.md

-# odin-rock-paper-scissors

-Rock Paper Scissor Game created using JavaScript.
+# The Odin Project - Rock Paper Scissors

+My first project in The Odin Project curriculum.
+A simple implementation of The Rock Paper Scissors game.